 There’s no way around it — a LOT of writing that goes into building a business.
-Writing for your website, writing emails, writing social media posts, writing presentations… Your business uses a multitude of ways to communicate with your target market which is why it’s so important to develop a brand voice that is strong and authentic to your brand.
+Writing for your website, writing emails, social media posts, presentations… There’s a bunch of ways through which your business communicates with your audience.
+That’s why it’s so important to develop a strong, distinct brand voice.

 As well as being a crucial part of maintaining a consistent brand experience for your clients, your brand voice is also a major way through which you tell your brand’s story and convey your purpose.
 Ultimately, you need to develop a brand voice that helps you to motivate ideal prospects into buying your services.